Audi: The merger of the four companies under the logo of four rings

 In August 1928, Jørgen Rasmussen, the owner of Dampf-Kraft-Wagen (DKW), acquired the majority of shares in Audiwerke AG.
 In the same year, Rasmussen bought the remains of the U.S. automobile manufacturer Rickenbacker, including the manufacturing equipment for 8-cylinder engines.
 These engines were used in Audi Zwickau and Audi Dresden models that were launched in 1929.
 At the same time, 6-cylinder and 4-cylinder (the "four" with a Peugeot engine) models were manufactured.
 Audi cars of that era were luxurious cars equipped with special bodywork.

 In 1932, Audi merged with Horch, DKW, and Wanderer, to form Auto Union AG, Chemnitz.
 It was during this period that the company offered the Audi Front that became the first European car to combine a six-cylinder engine with front-wheel drive.
 It used a power train shared with the Wanderer, but turned 180 degrees, so that the drive shaft faced the front.

-Before World War II, Auto Union used the four interlinked rings that make up the Audi badge today, representing these four brands.
-However, this badge was used only on Auto Union racing cars in that period while the member companies used their own names and emblems.
+Before World War II, Auto Union used the four interlinked rings that make up the Audi badge today, referring to Audi's history as Auto Union and its present day, the four letters for A, U, D and I. However, this badge was used only on Auto Union racing cars in that period while the member companies used their own names and emblems.
 The technological development became more and more concentrated and some Audi models were propelled by Horch- or Wanderer-built engines.

 Reflecting the economic pressures of the time, Auto Union concentrated increasingly on smaller cars through the 1930s, so that by 1938 the company's DKW brand accounted for 17.9% of the German car market, while Audi held only 0.1%.
 After the final few Audis were delivered in 1939 the "Audi" name disappeared completely from the new car market for more than two decades.

 World War II

 Richard Bruhn, a Nazi party member, was Auto Union's chairman of the board from 1932 to 1945 and then again after the war when the company was reestablished.
-In 2014 Audi became the last major German car company, after Volkswagen, BMW and Daimler, to commission a study of their wartime activities.
+In 2014 Audi became the last major German car company, after Volkswagen, BMW and Daimler, to commission a study of its wartime activities.
 The investigation found that the company worked with the SS to build seven labor camps where more than 3,700 prisoners were put to work for Auto Union.
 In addition, 16,500 more people were forced to work at the company's factories in Zwickau and Chemnitz, and another 18,000 at an underground plant in Bavaria where 4,500 people died.

 Some of the company's factories were bombed by the Allies.